HARD WATER DATA / MADHYA PRADESH

 At Gwalior's 460 ppm, this setting change combined with every 4 months descaling keeps your geyser at rated efficiency long-term.

 Gwalior in Madhya Pradesh has high hard water at an average TDS of 460 ppm (range: 366-526 ppm).
 The recommended descaling schedule for Gwalior is: washing machine monthly with WashDX, kettle monthly with DescaleX Bio, geyser every 4 months with WashDX.
 Gwalior's fort sits on 100 metres of Vindhyan sandstone above the plains - and the groundwater beneath those plains is 446 ppm, shaped by the same mineral-rich Vindhyan geology.
-Hard-water descalers for Gwalior: DescaleX for coffee machines, dishwashers, and showerheads; DescaleX Bio for kettles and food-contact appliances; WashDX for washing machines, geysers, and immersion rods.
+Hard-water descalers for Gwalior: DescaleX for coffee machines and dishwashers; DescaleX Bio for kettles and bottle warmers; WashDX for washing machines, geysers, showerheads, and immersion rods.

 RECOMMENDED FOR GWALIOR